zjamali/GiftList/README.md

+# Things TO DO
+-  Prove to the server we're on the nice list
+-  Add request body parameters
+-  Grab the parameters from the front-end
+-  Hardcode a merkle root here representing the whole nice list
+-  Prove that a name is in the list

 # Gift List

 To get started with the repository, clone it and then run `npm install` in the top-level directory to install the depedencies.